individual-brain-charting/public_protocols/RSVP_Language/protocol/generate_inputs/README.txt

-Script to generate the inputs for the IBC protocol on language processing ## Author: Ana Luisa Pinho ## email: ana.pinho@inria.fr
+Script to generate the inputs for the RSVP-Language protocol ## Author: Ana Luisa Pinho ## email: ana.pinho@inria.fr

 Compatibility: Python 2.7